 Daily between 11:00 and 21:00

 Allow yourself time to simply stroll through the narrow alleys of the Innsbruck old town.
 Don’t forget to look up at the beautifully preserved facades of the medieval buildings, because you might miss the 28 life-size characters from fairy tales and legends looking down at you.
-On the other hand, the four giants of Riesengasse (Giant’s Alley) are hard not to see.
+On the other hand, the four giants of Riesengasse (Giant’s Alley) are hard not to notice.

 Innsbruck Christmas Market = Generous Father Christmas